rishabhmisra/Sarcasm-Detection-using-NN/README.md

 # Sarcasm-Detection-using-CNN

 This is the PyTorch implementation of work presented in 'Modelling Context with User Embeddings for Sarcasm Detection in Social Media' (https://arxiv.org/pdf/1607.00976.pdf).
-The neural network takes in the input a tweet( content)and a unqiue user embedding(context), and classifies the tweets as sarcastic/non-sarcastic.
+The neural network takes a tweet (content) and corresponding user embedding (context) as input, and classifies the tweets as sarcastic/non-sarcastic.

 ## System requirments
 - python 2.7